 For latest news in Ghana, visit Graphic Online news headlines page Ghana news page

-He revisited the menace of political vigilantism and reiterated his determination to end the acts, pointing out that crime was and should be treated as such by the law enforcement agencies, irrespective of who was involved.
+He revisited the menace of political vigilantism and reiterated his determination to end the acts, pointing out that crime was

 President Akufo-Addo announced that he had tasked the Attorney-General to prepare and put before Parliament, as soon as possible, specific legislation to deal with the phenomenon and provide appropriate sanctions.